MolecularGPT: Open Large Language Model (LLM) for Few-Shot Molecular Property Prediction: Related work

 \section{Related work}

-\paragraph{GNNs-based MMP} GNNs~\citep{GAT,GIN,GCN,Infomax} perform MPP tasks by constructing models between molecular graphs and properties.
-Though have achieved great success~\citep{mpnn,graphsage,GeomGCL,graphmvp,tan2023s2gae}, these supervised models solely utilize structure information, neglecting the wealthy knowledge contained in texts derived from wet lab experiments.
-More importantly, they are implicitly trained for each task without explicit natural language instructions, which can not directly generalize to new tasks.
+\textbf{GNNs-based MMP} GNNs~\citep{GAT,GIN,GCN,Infomax} perform MPP tasks by constructing models between molecular graphs and properties. {Though these models have achieved great success~\citep{mpnn,graphsage,GeomGCL,graphmvp,tan2023s2gae}, they are implicitly trained for each task without explicit natural language instructions, limiting their ability to generalize to new tasks.
+While a few approaches~\citep{guo2021few,wang2021property,schimunek2023context,zhuang2023graph} aim to extend pre-trained GNNs to new tasks, they require a large number of related tasks to pre-train a meta-learner, making them label-intensive and deviating from our generalization goals.} Moreover, these supervised models rely solely on structure information, overlooking the rich textual knowledge derived from wet lab experiments.

-\paragraph{Pretrain-finetune based molecular language models} To utilize the chemical knowledge in texts, molecular language models~\citep{moleculeSTM,molt5,biot5,moleculegpt,molca} aim to integrate natural language and molecular representations for joint reasoning.
+\textbf{Pretrain-finetune based molecular language models} To utilize the chemical knowledge in texts, molecular language models~\citep{moleculeSTM,molt5,biot5,moleculegpt,molca} aim to integrate natural language and molecular representations for joint reasoning.
 These models~\citep{momu,kvplm,MolXPT,gitmol,3D-MoLM} involve two stages: pre-training and fine-tuning.
 The pre-training phase primarily focuses on learning molecular representations and their associated textual descriptions through masked language modeling, contrastive learning or next token prediction.
 However, they still require fine-tuning on particular MPP downstream tasks, thereby limiting their generalization abilities to new tasks.